IBM’s Operations Management: 10 Decision Areas, Productivity

 2. Batches delivered per month (product distribution productivity)

-3. Accounts processed per year (marketing productivity)
+3. Accounts processed per year (IBM marketing productivity)

 References